-- · Perform hand hygiene immediately before commencing. - · Wash the stoma daily with water and dry thoroughly. - Flush the enteral feeding tube with fresh tap water before and after feeding or administering medications to help minimise the potential risk of microbial colonisation of the internal and external surfaces.
+Care of insertion Perform hand hygiene immediately before commencing. site and enteral Wash the stoma daily with water and dry thoroughly. feeding tube • Flush the enteral feeding tube with fresh tap water before and after feeding or administering medications to help minimise the potential risk of microbial colonisation of the internal and external surfaces.
 Use cooled boiled water or sterilised water for patients who are immunosuppressed.